gchq/gaffer-doc/docs/development-guide/project-structure/components/user.md

 The security layer for Gaffer is currently only enforced by the REST API.
 We recommend restricting users such that they do not have access to the cluster and by only allowing users to connect to Gaffer via the REST API.
 In the REST API the `User` object is constructed via a [`UserFactory`](https://gchq.github.io/Gaffer/uk/gov/gchq/gaffer/rest/factory/UserFactory.html).
-Currently, we only provide one implementation of this, the [`UnknownUserFactory`](https://gchq.github.io/Gaffer/uk/gov/gchq/gaffer/rest/factory/UnknownUserFactory.html).
+Currently, we only provide one implementation of this, the [`UnknownUserFactory`](https://gchq.github.io/Gaffer/uk/gov/gchq/gaffer/rest/factory/UnknownUserFactory.html)
-This `UnknownUserFactory` will always just return `new User()`.
+This `UnknownUserFactory` will always just return `new User()` - it is used as the default user factory.
+To specify the user factory class define the `gaffer.user.factory.class` REST property.

 To authenticate your users, you will need to extend the REST API to add your chosen authentication mechanism.
 You will need to implement your own `UserFactory` class which creates a new `User` instance based on the user making the REST